 Have you ever checked your bank account and seen $78 worth of charges on the Google Play Store a month ago because you forgot to set the parental controls?

 Or, find $200 missing from your account because your debit card was skimmed when you got gas?

-When you track your spending on a daily basis, it makes it easier to catch when you have accidental or fraudulent charges because it’s definitely not fun having to deal with that stuff months later.
+Tracking your spending daily makes it easier to catch when you have accidental or fraudulent charges because it’s definitely not fun having to deal with that stuff months later.

 Cuts down overspending and impulse spending

 When tracking your spending, you know how much is left in that budget category to spend.
-Therefore, you’re less likely to make impulse purchases or overspend because you don’t want to go over budget.
+Therefore, you’re less likely to make impulse purchases or overspend because you want to stay within budget.

 Cash envelopes are a good idea to track your spending if you are a severe overspender or impulse buyer.

 Knowing your spending habits by tracking them helps you see what budget categories need more attention.
 It allows you to see those pesky yearly purchases you always forget (ugh!).

 Also, it helps you to see what specific category you need to tweak—for example, rising grocery or gas prices.
 Tracking will help you better plan for the upcoming months.